Sightline Payments Review

 Weak

 Sightline Payments is a US-only cashless gambling specialist built around one product: Play+, a FDIC-insured prepaid wallet and Mastercard/Visa debit card issued by partner banks.
-The company is not a general PSP — there is no self-serve API for online merchants, no European or LATAM acquiring, no crypto.
-Distribution is B2B partnership: live with every major casino management system (IGT ADVANTAGE, Konami SYNKROS, Aristocrat Oasis 360, Light & Wonder) and surfaced inside Paysafe's Payments API for online sportsbooks.
-Founded 2009 in Las Vegas by Kirk Sanford, Omer Sattar and Tom Sears. $359M raised across multiple rounds (Cannae Holdings, Searchlight Capital, JPMorgan strategic investment October 2022). $1B+ valuation post-$244M raise in 2024.
-JPMorgan Payments is the primary processor for Play+ since March 2022.
-Roughly 70 employees as of early 2026 — the company sold its Joingo mobile app dev business to NRT Technology in January 2024 and shed headcount through multiple restructurings.
-1.5M+ Play+ accounts, 70+ operator partners.
-Client roster includes DraftKings, FanDuel, BetMGM, Caesars, MGM Resorts, Hard Rock, Resorts World, Rush Street/BetRivers, Golden Nugget, Parx, Churchill Downs, Oregon Lottery, Pennsylvania Lottery.
-No public Trustpilot profile; Glassdoor 2.7/5 from 15 reviews.
+The company is not a general PSP: there is no self-serve API for online merchants, no European or LATAM acquiring and no crypto.
+Distribution is B2B partnership, with Play+ live inside every major casino management system (IGT ADVANTAGE, Konami SYNKROS, Aristocrat Oasis 360, Light & Wonder) and surfaced inside Paysafe's Payments API for online sportsbooks.
+The company was founded in 2009 in Las Vegas by Kirk Sanford, Omer Sattar and Tom Sears, and has raised roughly $359M across multiple rounds.
+Searchlight Capital Partners took a strategic position in December 2020 at a $525M valuation, Cannae Holdings led a $244M round in August 2021 that took the valuation above $1B and made Sightline Nevada's first fintech unicorn, and JPMorgan Payments became the primary processor for Play+ in March 2022 and added a strategic investment in October 2022.
+February 2025 brought a management and shareholder-led recapitalization marking 15 years, with NRT Technology founder John Dominelli joining as Executive Chairman.
+Headcount sits at roughly 67-70 employees as of early 2026 after multiple restructuring rounds and the January 2024 divestiture of the Joingo mobile app dev business to NRT Technology.
+There are 1.5M+ Play+ accounts and 70+ operator partners across 40+ US states (about 44 by late 2025), and the client roster includes DraftKings, FanDuel, BetMGM, Caesars, MGM Resorts, Hard Rock, Resorts World, Rush Street/BetRivers, Golden Nugget, Parx, Churchill Downs, Oregon Lottery and Pennsylvania Lottery.
+September 2025 launched the gaming industry's first integrated debit solution (Sightline Debit) with Rush Street on BetRivers, issued by Cross River Bank on the Visa network.
+There is no public Trustpilot profile, and Glassdoor sits at 2.7/5 from 15 reviews.

 Quick Info